rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-10-29-launch-your-server.markdown

 categories: walkthrough
 summary: A configuration guide for provisioning your server in the cloud.
 This guide will explain the configuration options you can provide and detail the steps rapidcloud.io will take on your behalf to get your instance ready.
 ---
+## Prerequisites
 Before rapidcloud.io can work with your cloud provider you must provide your cloud access keys.
-Follow these instructions to grant rapidcloud.io access to your cloud account if you haven't done so already.
+For AWS users we've created a step by step walk through, [follow these instructions]({% post_url 2014-11-02-connect-to-aws %})to grant rapidcloud.io access to your cloud account.

-When provisioning your instance, you will be prompted to provide some key details
+## Walk through
+Get started at the [add server page](https://rapidcloud.io/my/server/add).

+Select the cloud you want to use

 ![Server Configuration](/assets/server_add_select_cloud.png)

-1. Cloud - Which cloud do you want to use (if you have only connected one cloud then rapidcloud will autoselect it for you)
+Provide the configuration details for your new server instance

 ![Server Configuration](/assets/server_add.png)